-This Assessment Report for the Sociology major assesses student learning during the 2008-2009 Academic Year.
-Assessment results indicate that students performed at an excellent level for two of the three learning goals, and at an acceptable level for the third.
-Improvement plans are discussed.
+This Assessment Report for the Sociology major assesses student learning during the 2010-2011 Academic Year.
+Assessment results indicate that students performed at an excellent level for one of the learning goals, and at an adequate level of the other two.